Curriculum and Instruction (CIED)

 This course provides the student with information about foundational issues in education, including history and philosophy of American Education, psychological and social theories of education, characteristics of learners, and learning processes.
 Prerequisite: Admission to Teacher Education (EDUCMA) M.A.T. program.
 (Typically offered: Summer)

 A study of assessment, testing, and evaluative procedures in classrooms including types of tests, abuses of tests, test construction, scoring, analysis and interpretation, statistical methods, and alternative evaluation and assessment techniques.
 Classroom-based data collection and analysis.
-Prerequisite: Admission to Teacher Education (EDUCMA) M.A.T. program.
+Prerequisite: Admission to Teacher Education (EDUCMA) M.A.T. program or M.Ed. in Curriculum & Instruction (CIEDME) program.
 (Typically offered: Fall)

 An introduction to inquiry and research in curriculum and instruction.
 It examines the principles, strategies, and techniques of research, especially qualitative inquiry.
 Qualitative method in assessment and evaluation are considered.
 Practicum in educational research and evaluation is done as part of the class.
 (Typically offered: Fall)